 (1) ERCOT employs both reliability criteria and economic criteria in evaluating the need for transmission system improvements.
 The economic criteria are included in Protocol Section 3.11.2, Planning Criteria.
 This Planning Guide provides the reliability criteria.

-(2) The ERCOT System consists of those generation and Transmission Facilities (60 kV and higher voltages) that are controlled by individual Market Participants and that function as part of an integrated and coordinated system.
+(2) The ERCOT System consists of those Resource and Transmission Facilities (60 kV and higher voltages) that are controlled by individual Market Participants and that function as part of an integrated and coordinated system.

 (3) To maintain reliable operation of the ERCOT System, it is necessary that all stakeholders observe and subscribe to certain minimum planning criteria.
 The criteria set forth in this Section 4.1 constitute the aforementioned minimum planning criteria.
 Tests outlined herein shall be performed to determine conformance to these minimum criteria; however, ERCOT recognizes that events more severe than those outlined in these criteria could cause grid separation and other tests may also be performed.